 Read on to get the lowdown of how me, a “professional travel blogger” chose to spend her weekend in Budapest.
 Find out where to sleep, where to eat, and what to do in order to make the most of a fast 48 hours in this thriving city.

 Travel to Hungary and Spend A Weekend in Budapest

 This post is the first in a new series that I’m introducing here on the blog, featuring weekends guides to various places I frequent around Europe.
 Watch my weekend guides space, as I plan to add more destinations in the near future.
-As Budapest is my favourite city in Europe, it only made sense to start with Budapest.
+Since Budapest is my favourite city in all of Europe, it only made sense to start with Budapest.

 Recommended reading: Read what fellow travel bloggers had to say in their Budapest weekend guides.
 Start with this post from Hand Luggage Only – How To Spend A Perfect Weekend In Budapest or read Weekend in Budapest from Kaley.

 What should you expect from this guide?
 An overview of how I spent my weekend, how much things cost, and loads of practical tips.